Contrast-Security-OSS/docs/content/installation/java/installation/NetBeans.md

 -->

-This document will outline the process for installing Contrast on an application using the NetBeans IDE with JBoss.
+This document outlines the process for installing Contrast on an application using the NetBeans IDE with JBoss.

 ## Prerequisites